 The National Kenyan Coffee Board works closely with coffee farmers to ensure the highest quality of beans.
 The coffee is sold weekly at auction.
 This serves to reward farmers for higher-quality beans.

 Kenyan coffee is known for its bright acidity and winy aftertaste.
 The bold taste is never bitter.
-The coffee is grown on the high plateau surrounding the extinct volcano Mount Kenya.
+The coffee beans are grown on the high plateau surrounding the extinct volcano Mount Kenya.
 The region has rich volcanic soil.
 At an elevation between 4900 and 6800 feet, the region is perfect for arabica coffee cultivation.

 Flavor notes include raspberry, cranberry, fresh-cut redwood, and alyssum-like flowers.
 A medium-light roast preserves the flavors of this region.
-As with most of Volcanica's coffee, Kenya AA is available as whole bean or in a variety of grind sizes.
+As with most of Volcanica's coffee, Kenya AA is available as the whole bean or in a variety of grind sizes.
 You can also get this coffee in decaf.

 The founder started roasting for himself in 2010.
-Soon, friends and family demanded the fresh-roasted beans.
+Soon, friends and family demanded fresh-roasted coffee beans.
 Before long, the hobby grew into a business selling locally in Hollywood, FL.
 By 2013, Koffee Kult started selling online to a rapidly growing clientele.

-As a company, Koffee Kult demands not only high-quality beans but also fair treatment for the growers and workers.
+As a company, Koffee Kult demands not only high-quality coffee beans but also fair treatment for the growers and workers.
 Representatives regularly visit the coffee farms.
 They ensure that the growing practices are sustainable for the planet and the people.
 They make sure that women are paid directly and equally.
 They don't allow their growers to use child labor.
 In fact, they support schools on the farms for the kids.

 Koffee Kult imports beans from over 50 countries in Indonesia, Central and South America, and Africa.
 This dark roast is a blend of beans from Colombia, Guatemala, Brazil, and Sumatra.
 It is roasted to the second crack for a full flavor.
 Koffee Kult uses this blend in their own cafes for espresso.

 It comes in whole bean or coarse ground specifically for cold brewing.
 Cold brewing delivers a smooth, exceptionally low-acid coffee.
-Because no heat is applied to the bean, this method virtually eliminates any bitterness.
+Because no heat is applied to the coffee bean, this method virtually eliminates any bitterness.
 It also gives a sweeter cup.